DC Public Schools Combat Student Hunger by Serving Free Dinners

 According to a recent report in the Huffington Post, over 6,000 D.C. residents fell below the poverty line between 2008 and 2009.
 A Washington Post report adds that the poverty rate for African American children in the city is about 43%, which is up from 31% in 2007 and much higher than the national average.
 These children often go without meals, leaving them ill-equipped for the rigors of school and greatly hindering their ability to learn.

 This video describes the free lunch program in schools nationwide.
-Today more than 30 million schoolchildren benefit from the National School Lunch Act, signed by President Truman in 1946.
+Today, more than 30 million schoolchildren benefit from the National School Lunch Act, which was signed by President Truman in 1946.
 For many students, it may be the only nutritional meal they get - and some kids are still being denied a hot meal because their parents can't afford it.

 Jeff Mills, director of Food Services for D.C. schools, told the Washington Post, "We knew that a lot of kids were only eating at school."
 Alexandra Ashbrook, director of D.C.
-Hunger Solutions, added that in some cases, "They were taking food home to feed their families."
-The free food program will serve 10,000 D.C. students, many of whom are now receiving three meals a day from the public school system.
+Hunger Solutions, added that sometimes, "They were taking food home to feed their families."
+The free food program will serve 10,000 D.C. students, many of whom receive three meals a day from the public school system.

 About the Program

-The free dinner program was introduced in hopes of curbing issues that result both from poverty and poor nutrition that are prevalent in this city and other areas of the United States.
+The free dinner program was introduced in hopes of curbing issues resulting from poverty and poor nutrition prevalent in this city and other areas of the United States.
 The pilot program will cost the school system around $5.7 million this year and will be introduced in 99 of the district's 123 schools.

 • Reducing childhood obesity